FESCO in China: A Smart Move for Foreign Companies

 A FESCO can help with the immigrational process required by Chinese authorities.
 A work visa application in China is a synonym to a lengthy and complex procedure due to the increasingly difficult requirements imposed.
 In addition to obtaining a residence permit, all foreign employees must also have valid work permits.
 The work permit process is complex, with three and corresponding requirements.
 A FESCO can make sure employees’ applications are correct and submitted smoothly.

 There are many different Foreign Enterprise Service Company options out there for foreign companies entering China.
-A clear standout from the rest is HROne.
-This company has many years of experience helping companies from a variety of industries enter the Chinese market.
+HROne is one of the few licensed FESCO company in China that can offer HR outsourcing services.
+We have many years of experience helping companies from a variety of industries enter the Chinese market.

 Doing administrative tasks in China can be time-consuming and confusing, and so many foreign companies choose to let an established provider take care of those services for them.